 My name is Alan and this is my personal site.
 I do software for a living.
-My background is in computational mathematics, but I’m no longer active in research.
+My background is in computational mathematics, but I’m not especially active in research.
 I have a wife and two boys, and a neutral evil cat (but I repeat myself).

-I like Linux and FreeBSD.
-My daily driver is a System76 Serval WS, which, aside from some hiccups involving the NVIDIA GPU (mostly on Fedora, but I’ve since reverted to System76’s Pop!_OS and had no issues), and the camera hardware, has been an absolute pleasure to use.
+I like Linux.
+My personal daily driver is a System76 Serval WS, which, aside from some hiccups involving the NVIDIA GPU (mostly on Fedora, but I’ve since reverted to System76’s Pop!_OS and had no issues), and the camera hardware, has been an absolute pleasure to use.
 At work I use Ubuntu 18.04 on an Origin which has the same mobo as the Serval, and that’s been pretty nice to work with too.

 I usually listen to classical music or jazz at home.
 If I really want to concentrate I might put on something more atmospheric, even doomy.
 I also like band like Ladytron and Massive Attack, and the absolute classics like Pink Floyd, Jethro Tull, or Rush, and I dig stoner metal as a style.